 Figure out the main keyword phrases for which your site should rank well at Google.
 Pare that down to about a dozen terms.
 If you aim for more than a dozen keyword phrases, then the silo process will be less effective.
 For the purpose of the silo process, make sure you:

-b) aim for keyword phrases have a good volume of searches at Google every month.
+- b) aim for keyword phrases having a good volume of searches at Google every month.

-We use the Google External Keyword Tool to thoroughly research that information, but WordTracker and other keyword research tools are also very valid and work well.
-Use the keyword tools you’re comfortable using.
+We use the Google AdWords keyword planner to thoroughly research that information, but WordTracker and other keyword research tools are also very valid and work well.
+Use the keyword research tools you’re comfortable using.

 Example: For a large drug rehab website, the main, targeted keywords, based on our keyword research, might be: